Zuehlke/ConfZ/README.md

 `ConfZ` is a configuration management library for Python based on [pydantic](https://pydantic-docs.helpmanual.io/).
 It easily allows you to

-* load your configuration from config files, environment variables, command line arguments and more sources
+* load your configuration from config files, environment variables and .env files, command line arguments and more sources
 * transform the loaded data into a desired format and validate it
 * access the results as Python dataclass-like objects with full IDE support